troperville

 • While it may be a bad thing that Celestia wasn't gonna be a judge for Rainbow Dash's trial, it turns out to be a good thing in the end, as Celestia probably wouldn't allow Phoenix to accuse Fluttershy in order to buy more time.

 • Trixie is pretty damn successful holding up her case in the first day of the trial; she manages to end with the upper hand the first day of the trial, something Ace Attorney prosecutors can't brag about.
-She could be considered a Villain Sue by some but then again, she does have an advantage over the prosecutors in the games.
+But she does have an advantage over the prosecutors in the games.

 Phoenix took this case on very short notice so he didn't get the time to collect said case-breaking evidence and he's very aware of it.
 Not only that but he's on an alien world and has little knowledge on its workings.
 Of course Trixie is being so successful; she has an advantage previous prosecutors never had over Nick.